On principal curves with a length constraint: An application: injectivity of

 \section{An application: injectivity of $f$}

 In this section, we present an application of the formula \eqref{eq:formuleth} of Theorem \ref{theo:main}.
-We will use this first order condition to show in dimension $d=2$ that an open optimal curve is injective, and a closed optimal curve restricted to $[0,1)$ is injective , except in the case where its range is a segment.
+We will use this first order condition to show in dimension $d=2$ that an open optimal curve is injective, and a closed optimal curve restricted to $[0,1)$ is injective, except in the case where its image is a segment.
+To obtain the result, we follow arguments exposed in \cite{LuSle} in the frame of the penalized problem, for open curves.
+The main difference is the fact that we have at hand the Euler-Lagrange equation, which allows to simplify the proof.

 Again, we consider $L>0$ such that $G(L)>0$ and a curve $f\in\mathcal C_L$ such that $\Delta(f)=G(L)$, which is $L$-Lipschitz.
 We let $\hat{t}$ be defined as in Theorem \ref{theo:main}.
 The random vector $f(\hat{t})$ will sometimes be denoted by $\hat{X}$.
-Recall that $\|X-\hat{X}\|=\min_{t\in[0,1]}\|X-f(t)\|$ a.s. by Theorem \ref{theo:main}.
+Recall that $\|X-\hat{X}\|=d(X, \mbox{Im}f)$ a.s. by Theorem \ref{theo:main}.

 To prove the injectivity of $f$, we will need several preliminary lemmas.
 Let us point out that Lemma \ref{lem:turn} to Lemma \ref{lem:tangent} below are valid for every $d\geq 1$.